 UTTC provides equal access and opportunity for all academic programs and campus activities for students with disabilities.
-We will work with students to coordinate services with other campus resources, offer guidance and support to students, and provide services in a confidential and culturally appropriate manner.
+We will work with students to coordinate

+Check for catalog updates at www.uttc.edu services with other campus resources, offer guidance and support to students, and provide services in a confidential and culturally appropriate manner.